swathips-415/In-silico-functional-characterization/README.md

 # In-silico Functional Characterization of a Hypothetical Protein

 ## Project Title
-In-silico Identification and Functional Characterization of a Hypothetical Protein (A0A8S4BTT0) from *Menidia menidia*
+In-silico Identification and Functional Characterization of a Hypothetical Protein (A0A8S4BTT0) from Menidia menidia Using Sequence Analysis and Homology-Based Annotation

 ## Author
 **Swathi PS**